Political parties

 And so has Emilio Delgado, who will share the stage with Rufián on February 18.
 In fact, it was the Más Madrid spokesperson himself who proposed this event to the ERC leader.
 "The left cannot limit itself to repeating formulas, speeches, and leaders that no longer work.
 It's time to think, take risks, and truly compete for power again," he stated this morning in a message to X.

-However, Delgado's party, Más Madrid, distanced itself from its spokesperson and framed the event with Rufián as an initiative "outside" of political organizations.
-This was stated by Más Madrid spokesperson and Minister of Health, Mónica García, who noted that her party is one of those continuing talks with other left-wing groups, such as Izquierda Unida, Comunes, and Movimiento Sumar, to form an electoral alliance for the upcoming general elections.
+However, Delgado's party, Más Madrid, distanced itself from its spokesperson and considers the event with Rufián an initiative "outside" of political organizations.
+This was stated by the spokesperson for Más Madrid and Minister of Health, Mónica García, who noted that her party is one of those continuing talks with other left-wing groups, such as Izquierda Unida, Comunes, and Movimiento Sumar, to form an electoral alliance for the upcoming general elections.
 "Soon there will be a left-wing alliance that will answer questions about where the left and progressive forces are headed," García told the media.
+The leader of Sumar, Yolanda Díaz, also did not endorse Rufián's proposal, advocating instead for a "democratic alliance with a minimum program."
+The party's spokesperson, Lara Hernández, added that they reject projects based on "hyper-leadership."
+The United Left also views it unfavorably, and its federal coordinator, Antonio Maíllo, has advocated for dialogue among the rank and file rather than "top-down" decisions.
+The Commons, for their part, support projects that are "rooted" in the local area and that align with the parties' "collective objectives," said their spokesperson, Gerardo Pisarello.